The Third Secret (film): Critical reception

 Variety called the film "an engrossing, if not altogether convincing, mystery melodrama of the weighty psychological school."

 TV Guide rated the film 2½ out of four stars and commented: "The episodic, talky drama has some moments that overcome the script's deficiencies, but the film tends to be pretentious and deliberately obtuse.
 The performances are only adequate.
 Franklin is particularly good, however, as the troubled young girl."

+Kate Cameron of the New York Daily News, gave the film three stars out of four, calling it "pretentious" but feeling it was saved by its competent direction and strong performances, particularly praising the cast's portrayals of various neurotic characters.

+Mae Tinee of the Chicago Tribune, described the film as an "engrossing" British thriller, praising its suspense and performances, particularly those of Stephen Boyd and Pamela Franklin, while noting that the script was talkative and the mystery's solution somewhat predictable.
+The film was also featured in his guide list of excellent films.

+Jeremy Arnold of Turner Classic Movies said that the film suffers from an episodic structure, occasionally pretentious dialogue, and uneven performances from Stephen Boyd and Pamela Franklin.
+Arnold praised the film for its atmospheric black‑and‑white CinemaScope cinematography, creepy yet elegant score and its intriguing story.
+He also praised it for its supporting cast—particularly Jack Hawkins, Richard Attenborough, and Diane Cilento and the moody London locations.

 Home video

 The film has been released on DVD in the US (20th Century Fox, 2007) and UK (Odeon Entertainment, 2012), and on Blu-ray in the UK (Powerhouse Films, 2019).